eiskrenkov/fino/README.md

 # Fino

-⚠️ Fino is under active development.
-API changes are possible ⚠️
+⚠️ Fino in active development phase at wasn't properly battle tested in production just yet.
+Give us a star and stay tuned for Production test results and new features

 Fino is a dynamic settings engine for Ruby and Rails